als429/testing-stuffs-presentation/PRESENTME.md

 ### 10. we care a lot about internal linking (think: main nav, footer, internal link) and the anchor text

+* so, we're definitely going to talk about it

 <br />
 <br />
 <br />